DinoChiesa/Apigee-SAML-IDP-for-Firebase/README.md

        -o $ORG -e $ENV -t $TOKEN
    ```

-3. Set up your Google Cloud Identity Platform as desired, with the providers you
+3. Sign into console.cloud.google.com , and set up your Google Cloud Identity
-   want (for example, Google signin, Okta, username/password, etc.).
+   Platform as desired, with the providers you want (for example, Google signin,
+   Okta, username/password, etc.).

    Remember the APIKey and Auth Domain (eg `PROJECT-NAME.firebaseapp.com`) for
    this Identity Platform setup.
 You will need this in the next step.